Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 *Effects*:
 * Records the Staker as being delegated to the Operator
 * If the Staker has shares in the `EigenPodManager`, the `DelegationManager` adds these shares to the Operator's shares for the beacon chain ETH strategy.
-* For each of the three strategies in the `StrategyManager`, if the Staker holds shares in that strategy they are added to the Operator's shares under the corresponding strategy.
+* For each of the strategies in the `StrategyManager`, if the Staker holds shares in that strategy they are added to the Operator's shares under the corresponding strategy.

 *Requirements*:
 * Pause status MUST NOT be set: `PAUSED_NEW_DELEGATION`